fckwader/BA/README.md

 ## 2. Datasets
-The "Datasets" folder contains all datasets used in the thesis.
-"EPRD" and "PIMA" denote the respective origin of the dataset, with the following permutations:
+The "Datasets" folder contains the PIMA Indians Diabetes datasets used in the thesis.
+Since we do not have licensing to redistribute the EPRD dataset, please contact Dr. Florian Hinterwimmer for requests (florian.hinterwimmer@tum.de).
+The following permutations of the dataset are available:
 - _MISSING: Dataset includes missing data.
 - _KNN: KNN-imputed dataset.
 - _MICE: MICE-imputed dataset.